Needle Phobia and Fainting

-If you faint at the sight of needles, you may have what is called a blood-injury-injection (BII) phobia, where you get very anxious when seeing blood or an injury or when receiving an injection.
-It has been estimated that about 75% of people diagnosed with BII phobia report a history of fainting.
+Some people faint at the sight of needles.
+This may be common if you have what is called a blood-injury-injection phobia, where you get very anxious by seeing blood or an injury or by receiving an injection.

-Psychologists don’t know exactly why some of us experience a drop in blood pressure when we see blood or have an injection.
-One theory is that it’s an evolutionary mechanism – back in the distant past when someone was coming at someone else with a sharp stick, a genetic variation allowed some individuals to faint in response.
+Fainting is the result of a sudden drop in blood pressure.
+Psychologists don't know exactly why some of us experience a drop in blood pressure when we see blood or have an injection.
+One theory is that it's an evolutionary mechanism - back in the distant past, when someone was coming at someone else with a sharp stick, a genetic variation allowed some individuals to faint in response.
 Because a person who had fainted looked dead, they might have survived attacks by other warriors during battle.
 Also, the drop in blood pressure might have helped those who were wounded to avoid bleeding to death.
-Survivors then passed on the “fainting gene”.
+Survivors then passed on the "fainting gene".

 "Fainting - it does happen.
 I would say a handful of my patients come over faint every year.
 This tends to happen just after giving local anaesthetic, especially when they have not eaten.
 Normally, I spot the signs and lay the patient either flat or with their feet slightly raised.
 I cannot recall the last time a patient actually properly passed out.
 These days I tend to give local anaesthetic with the patient reclined (if they are ok with that) and keep a close eye on them for the next few minutes."

 Lying down helps because the blood can flow to the brain more easily.
 It is much harder to faint when you are lying down.
 So if you are concerned about fainting, and don't mind lying down, ask your dentist to give you the local anaesthetic while lying down.